 The Magnificent Jame Mosque of Isfahan

-Jame Mosque of Isfahan is one of the most important and oldest religious buildings in Iran.
+Jame Mosque of Isfahan is one of the most important and oldest religious buildings in Iran (see top religious destinations in Iran).
 The current appearance of the mosque is mainly related to the actions of the Seljuk period, but its repairs and additions are related to later periods, especially the Safavid era.
 Archaeological excavations have found artifacts belonging to the Buyid dynasty period and the third century AH.
 Pre-Islamic artifacts have also been discovered in the same excavations.

 The various parts of the Isfahan Jameh Mosque, which has been added to the World Heritage List, have been formed for nearly two thousand years and have been renovated or rebuilt during these years.
 Regarding this historical monument, which is now thousands of years old, the most important development plans have been implemented during the Buyid dynasty period and were formed during the Safavid period.

 In general, as much as Naghsh-e Jahan Square and the surrounding historical buildings are reminiscent of Safavid-era architecture and art, the Jameh Mosque of Isfahan and the surrounding neighborhoods tell the story of life in the Seljuk era and earlier.

 History of Isfahan Jameh Mosque

 Isfahan Jameh Mosque is one of the most prominent architectural works of not only Iran but also the world.
 And since its different parts have been built and studied in different historical periods, the present collection shows the evolution of Iranian architecture in the Islamic period and even before that.

 When Shah Abbas I (a Safavid dynasty ruler) decided to move the capital of his empire from Qazvin to Isfahan in the late 16th century, he designed a completely new imperial and mercantile center away from the old Seljuk city.
 The new square and its adjoining buildings are renowned for their exquisite decorations.